abbyythompson/TacToe/README.md

 Enjoy!

+Features
+--
+- The users can play again after they quit or finish the game.
+- The users can undo a move if they input a coordinate incorrectly.
+-- "z" will undo the last move.
+- "q" quits the game.

 Assumptions
 --
-- I have assumed that one game is wanting to be played for each run of the executable.
-- I have assumed that the user understands that the restrictions of input are x and y values of 1 : 3.
+- I have assumed the user understands the restrictions of input are x and y values of 1 : 3 when they start the game.